umarmughal824/micromasters/README.md

 - To update your devstack with important changes from edX, run `make dev.provision` in your edx_devstack directory.
 This will pull down the latest release and run migrations, among other things.
-- If you get an error related to Mongo locking while ssh'ed into the Vagrant VM, run the following **as the default 'vagrant' user, NOT as the 'edxapp' user**:
+- If you get an error related to Mongo locking, run the following in the lms container

        function mongo_unlock {
            sudo rm /edx/var/mongo/mongodb/mongod.lock